How to Run the Numbers on a Home Loan Refinance: A Worked Example

 Break-even (months) = Total switching cost ÷ Monthly saving

-In other words, if the Kapoors planned to stay in this home for at least eight more months, refinancing was mathematically justified.
-Given that they had no plans to sell for at least 5-7 years, this was a clear win.
+In other words, if the family plans to stay in this home for at least eight more months, refinancing is mathematically justified.
+For anyone with no plans to sell for 5-7 years, that's a clear win.

-What the Schedule Actually Looks Like Month by Month
+What the Schedule Looks Like Month by Month

-To make this concrete, here's a snapshot comparing the two schedules for the first 12 months after the decision point (May 2024):
+To make this concrete, here's a snapshot comparing the two schedules for the first 12 months after the decision point:

-By year three, the family would be ahead by over ₹1.5 lakhs in cash terms — money that either stays in their account or gets reinvested.
+By year three, a family in this position would be ahead by over ₹1.5 lakhs in cash terms — money that either stays in their account or gets reinvested.

-There were two things that nearly tripped up this analysis, and they're worth highlighting because they apply to almost every refinance decision.
+Two things can quietly undermine an analysis like this, and they're worth highlighting because they apply to almost every refinance decision.

-The floating-rate gamble: The new bank's 8.05% was tied to its Repo-Linked Lending Rate (RLLR).
-If RBI raises rates, this number moves up.
-The existing loan was also floating, but the spread above RLLR was marginally higher.
-In a falling-rate environment, the new bank would benefit more; in a rising one, the advantage narrows.
-Ramesh had to make a judgment call on rate trajectory — not a certainty, just a directional view.
+The floating-rate gamble: A new 8.05% rate tied to the bank's Repo-Linked Lending Rate (RLLR) moves up if the RBI raises rates.
+The existing loan may also be floating, but the spread above RLLR can differ.
+In a falling-rate environment, the new bank tends to benefit the borrower more; in a rising one, the advantage narrows.
+There's a judgment call here on rate trajectory — not a certainty, just a directional view.

-The tenure trap: The new bank's representative had initially suggested resetting the tenure to 20 years, not 18.
-Had Ramesh agreed, his EMI would have dropped to ₹40,900 — a bigger monthly saving — but the total interest outflow would have increased by nearly ₹4 lakhs compared to staying with his original bank.
-This is one of the most common refinance mistakes: reducing the EMI by extending the tenure and calling it a win.
+The tenure trap: A bank representative might suggest resetting the tenure to 20 years instead of 18.
+That would drop the EMI further — to around ₹40,900 in this example — but the total interest outflow would increase by nearly ₹4 lakhs compared with simply staying put.
+This is one of the most common refinance mistakes: lowering the EMI by stretching the tenure and calling it a win.
 It isn't.

-Keeping the tenure at 18 years was non-negotiable.
+Keeping the tenure at the remaining 18 years should be non-negotiable.

-Ramesh completed the refinance in June 2024.
-The process took about three weeks — document collection, legal verification of the title, and the new bank's processing.
-The old loan was closed, and the new one began on July 1, 2024.
+A refinance like this typically takes about three weeks — document collection, legal verification of the title, and the new bank's processing — after which the old loan is closed and the new one begins.

-By February 2025 — eight months in — the switching cost had been fully recovered.
-By the time I spoke to Ramesh again in early 2025, he had also made one prepayment of ₹1,50,000 using his annual bonus.
-That single prepayment, made in month 9 of the new loan, eliminated 11 future EMIs and saved an additional ₹38,000 in interest — because prepayments made early in a loan's life have outsized impact on interest savings.
+Roughly eight months in, the switching cost is fully recovered.
+From there, an early prepayment compounds the benefit.
+A one-time prepayment of ₹1,50,000 — say, from an annual bonus — made in month 9 of the new loan could eliminate roughly 11 future EMIs and save around ₹38,000 in interest, because prepayments made early in a loan's life have an outsized impact on interest savings.

 Three Takeaways for Anyone Considering a Refinance

-The Kapoors' case isn't unusual — it's actually fairly typical of what a well-executed home loan refinance looks like.
-A few principles that their experience illustrates clearly:
+A case like this isn't unusual — it's fairly typical of what a well-executed home loan refinance can look like.
+A few principles it illustrates clearly:

 - The rate gap matters more early in the loan.
-If Ramesh had waited another 8 years to refinance, the remaining principal would have been lower and the benefit would have shrunk significantly.
-Refinancing makes the most sense in the first half of a long-tenure loan.
+Waiting another 8 years to refinance would leave a much smaller remaining principal, shrinking the benefit.
+Refinancing tends to make the most sense in the first half of a long-tenure loan.

 - Never extend the tenure to chase a lower EMI.
 If the bank suggests resetting to the original term, reject it.
 Match the remaining tenure or go shorter — never longer.

 - Calculate break-even before anything else.
-The monthly saving divided into the total switching cost gives you a number in months.
+The total switching cost divided by the monthly saving gives you a number in months.
 If that number is less than your expected remaining ownership period, the math likely works in your favor.

-What Ramesh ultimately saved wasn't just money — it was clarity.
-The three months that folder of papers sat on his kitchen table were three months of uncertainty.
-Running the actual numbers took less than an hour.
+What a careful borrower ultimately gains isn't just money — it's clarity.
+Months of a folder of papers sitting on the kitchen table are months of uncertainty.
+Running the actual numbers takes less than an hour.
 That's the value of doing the math before making the call.